IBMRedbooks/zikipedia/dictionary/Z.md

 ### zVM
 > 💡 _Think of KVM, VMWare, and VirtualBox._
 * This is the hypervisor/virtual machine runtime for the mainframe.
+Note that KVM also runs on the mainframe.

 ### zVSE *(z Virtual Storage Extended)*
-* This is a light-weight version of z/OS used for transaction and batch processing Users of zVSE eventually upgrade to z/OS.
+* This is a light-weight version of z/OS used for transaction and batch processing.
+Users of zVSE eventually upgrade to z/OS.